-Your final stop is the Zen Buddhist temple complex of Kennin-ji, rebuilt several times since it was established in 1202 AD.
-As you explore the complex with your guide, you’ll gain a better understand of the daily life of Buddhist monks, and discover how work and meditation are used to reach enlightenment.
-Structures you might visit are the Abbot’s Quarters, the Dharma Hall (Hatto), a teahouse built in the 16th century and the Imperial Messenger Gate.
+Head to your final stop at the Zen Buddhist site of Kennin-ji, first established in 1202 AD.
+Spend time at the temple learning about the culture of Buddhist monks, who use the practices of meditation and daily work to reach enlightenment.
+While at the site you’ll also visit the Abbot’s Quarters, the Dharma Hall (Hatto), a 16th century teahouse and the Imperial Messenger Gate.